The ARTI Framework: Cosmic Rays Atmospheric Background Simulations: Geomagnetic Field Corrections

+The Earth's magnetic field deflects low energy GCRs ($E_p<100$\,GeV) trajectories which are usually parametrized by the magnetic rigidity term (R$_\mathrm{m}$)~\cite{Smart2009fifty,Modzelewska-Alania-2013,masias2016superposed}.
+During these events, the geomagnetic field can also be disturbed due to its interaction with the magnetized solar wind plasma, consequently changing the geomagnetic shielding on energetic particles and modifying their trajectories.
+Thus, Solar activity could change the primary flux and so, also change the observed flux of secondaries at ground level~\cite{Usoskin2008,Cane2000,Asorey2011}, as e.g., the well known Forbush decreases (FD) are manifestation of this phenomena.

+Several FDs have been registered by different cosmic ray observatories using WCDs~\cite{Asorey2015a,Asorey2011,Angelov2009forbush,Dasso2012scaler,Mostafa2014high}.
+In 2013 the LAGO Collaboration developed its LAGO Space Weather (LAGO-SW) program~\cite{Asorey2013,Asorey2015a}, to study the variations in the flux of secondary particles at ground level and their relation to the heliospheric modulation of GCRs.

+The EMF effect on the flux $\Xi$ has been included in this work for each of the eight selected LAGO sites, following our filtering method during the second stage of the ARTI framework.
+In this method, the local magnetic rigidity cut-off ($R_\mathrm{c}$) defined as,

-as a function of the geographical latitude (Lat), longitude (Lon), altitude above sea level (Alt), and primary arrival direction $(\theta,\phi)$, time $t$, including a cumulative probability distribution function for the penumbra region, ($P(R_\mathrm{m}\left( (\theta),t\right)$), as explained in~\cite{Asorey_etal2018}.
+is a function of the geographical latitude (Lat), longitude (Lon), altitude above sea level (Alt), primary arrival direction $(\theta,\phi)$ and epoch time $T$, is used to determine whether a secondary particle should reach the ground or not depending on the progenitor primary rigidity, and including a cumulative probability distribution function for the penumbra region, $P\left(R_\mathrm{m}\left(\theta,\mathrm{T}\right)\right)$, as explained in~\cite{Asorey2018preliminary}.
+These methods allow us to determine the expected background flux baseline and to evaluate the impact of the changing geomagnetic conditions during, for example, a geomagnetic storm.

+Table~\ref{tab:sites} displays some of the main characteristics of the selected LAGO sties and the results for the estimated flux of particles at ground level, including the EMF correction.
+It is clear that, as mentioned in section~\ref{sec:astrobackground}, for sites with similar secular values of $R_\mathrm{c}$ the site's altitude is the predominant variable.